-- Since July 2020, $293 million has been spent on this work.
-Investments in the order of $225 million are planned for the coming year, for a total of $518 million.
-These amounts do not include the costs incurred by the Ministère to acquire hundreds of air exchangers and 90 000 comfort parameter sensors.
+- Since July 2020, $489.8 million has been allocated for this purpose.
+Investments in the amount of $138 million are planned from September 2022 to June 2023, for a total of $627.8 million.
+It should be noted that these amounts do not include the costs of the Ministère’s acquisition of air exchangers and comfort parameter sensors.

 - This work includes, among other things, the calibration of ventilation systems, the installation of air exchangers or implementation of other mechanical solutions, and the replacement or addition of windows that can be opened.

 The report on the performance of indoor air quality control mechanisms implemented by school service centres and school boards (in French only) (PDF 708 Kb) is now available.